shayanfarshid/shayanfarshid/README.md

 - 📊 Interested in analytics, visualizations, and product mgt
 - 🌱 Currently Pursuing Masters Degree in Business Analytics @ UC Davis
 - 👨‍💻 Open to opportunities starting June '24!
-- 📫 Feel free to reach out to me at sfarshid@ucdavis.edu
+- 📫 Reach out to me at sfarshid@ucdavis.edu
-- 🌐 Happy to connect on LinkedIn at https://www.linkedin.com/in/sfarshid/
+- 🌐 Connect on LinkedIn at https://www.linkedin.com/in/sfarshid/
 <!---
 title
 --->